jitrc/tau2-enhanced/AI_REPORT.md

 ## 4. Implementation of the Improved Benchmark: tau2-enhanced

-### Benchmark Development

 I developed **tau2-enhanced**, a comprehensive rewrite of tau2-bench that implements all proposed improvements while maintaining backward compatibility.
+I also developed [tau2-bench/xai](https://github.com/jitrc/tau2-bench/tree/xai) for deeper integration and more detailed logging, which is also supported by the analysis tools in **tau2-enhanced**.

 The enhanced platform includes:

-I also developed [tau2-bench/xai](https://github.com/jitrc/tau2-bench/tree/xai) for deeper integration and more detailed logging, which is also supported by the analysis tools in **tau2-enhanced**.
+### 4.1 Advanced Logging and Analytics Platform

+#### **Benchmark Development**

 **Core Architecture:**
 - **Structured Event Logging:** Deterministic capture of all tool interactions